sdruskat/de-rse-ots-2017/slides.md

 - Licenses?
 Intellectual property?

 Note:
-Despite this noble claim, we still have a long way to go.
+**Despite this noble claim, we still have a long way to go.**
-Here is an incomplete list of why:
+Here is an **incomplete list of why**:

 - Limited availability and usability of research software
-- Multiplicate and parallel implementation of solutions for the same problem
+- Multiple and parallel implementation of solutions for the same problem
 - A lack of quality standards for the development and review of research software
 - A lack of reproducibility, for example of simulation results
 - Unclear policies regarding publication, for example in terms of licenses and intellectual property